SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Experimental Setup

 \subsection{Datasets}

-To address the critical scarcity of large-scale benchmarks for cross-modal UAV geo-localization, we construct the Thermal-UAV dataset, a comprehensive benchmark comprising 11,890 thermal images collected using a DJI Matrice 4T drone\footnote{\url{https://www.dji.com/support/product/}} at varying altitudes ranging from 300 m to 350 m (nadir view).
-Specifically, the data acquisition spans multiple time periods (daytime and nighttime) across highly complex urban and rural scenarios, explicitly designed to systematically capture diurnal thermal variations and diverse spatial topologies.
-As illustrated in Fig.~\ref{Dataset}(a) and (b), these representative thermal queries explicitly showcase the profound thermal-visible modality gap under distinct environmental conditions.
-The dataset is meticulously structured into dense, multi-segment flight trajectories, which is partitioned into training (8,115), validation (1,425), and testing (2,350) sets.
-The global reference database is constructed as a single, continuous large-scale map, comprising Google Earth satellite imagery\footnote{\url{https://www.google.com/maps}} (0.26 m/pixel) paired with a spatially aligned DSM (5.29 m/pixel).
-Furthermore, Fig.~\ref{Dataset}(c) provides detailed visualizations of this unified reference map and explicitly illustrates the retrieval scenarios under varying search space sizes.
+To address the scarcity of large-scale benchmarks for cross-modal UAV geo-localization, we construct the Thermal-UAV dataset, which contains 11,890 thermal images collected by a DJI Matrice 4T drone\footnote{\url{https://www.dji.com/support/product/}} at altitudes of 300--350~m under a nadir-view configuration.
+The dataset was collected in Changsha, China, where the satellite and DSM reference maps cover a city-scale area of approximately 98.74~km$^2$.
+Within this reference area, UAV thermal trajectories are distributed across representative urban and rural subregions, including dense buildings, roads, agricultural fields, and vegetation.
+The sequences were mainly acquired from December to March, corresponding to winter and early-spring conditions, and include both daytime and nighttime flights to capture diurnal thermal variations.

+As shown in Fig.~\ref{Dataset}(a) and (b), the representative thermal queries reveal substantial thermal-visible modality gaps under different environmental conditions.
+The dataset is organized into dense multi-segment flight trajectories and partitioned into training (8,115), validation (1,425), and testing (2,350) sets.
+The global reference database is constructed as a single continuous map, consisting of Google Earth satellite imagery\footnote{\url{https://www.google.com/maps}} at 0.26~m/pixel and a spatially aligned DSM at 5.29~m/pixel.
+All satellite ortho-images and DSM tiles are geo-referenced under the same coordinate system to support metric-level localization and 2D-3D pose estimation.
+Fig.~\ref{Dataset}(c) visualizes the unified reference map and retrieval scenarios under different search-space sizes.

-We evaluate our purely training-free SCC-Loc framework exclusively on the 2,350 test images.
-To ensure a fair comparison, we utilize the dataset's training set to train the supervised domain-specific baseline models.
-We note that we do not evaluate our method on the existing Boson-nighttime dataset.
-This is because Boson-nighttime lacks essential topographic metadata—spatially aligned DSM—which are mandatory prerequisites for solving the absolute pose via 2D-3D PnP.
-Therefore, Thermal-UAV currently serves as the only comprehensive benchmark capable of evaluating such 3D-aware cross-modal pipelines.
+We do not evaluate on the existing Boson-nighttime dataset~\cite{xiao2023long}, because it lacks spatially aligned DSM data, which is required for absolute pose estimation via 2D-3D PnP.
+Therefore, Thermal-UAV provides a necessary benchmark for evaluating 3D-aware cross-modal UAV geo-localization pipelines.